 Since 2004, Larry Abrams has loved teaching English at Lindenwold High School.
 His students are the children of long-time homeowners, recent immigrants, and hard-working families.

 Lindenwold's graduates have gone on to study at the University of Pennsylvania, Howard, Seton Hall, Cornell, Perdue, Drexel, TCNJ, Rowan, CCC, and Rutgers.
 Sadly, so many don't have the college option because of low reading and writing skills.

 Why?
 Hundreds weren't read to as children and grew up with few or no books in the house.
 Sadly, the adults in their lives feel that the schools have sole responsibility for their children's education.
 This can no longer be the case.

-Since September 2017, BookSmiles has distributed over 120,000 books!
+Since September 2017, BookSmiles has distributed nearly 225,000 books!
 High school students, teachers, and volunteers have put nearly all of them all into childrens' and parents' hands.

 We are rapidly expanding to other towns in New Jersey.
 We need the books to change lives.